-Quality and Internal Audit Section applied for the National Productivity Award 2020 organized by the National Productivity Secretariat.
-Further, Initial steps were taken in the year 2020 to implement a Quality Management System and to obtain the ISO 9001:2015 certification for CAA in 2021.

-A two customer satisfaction surveys were carried out in the year 2020 to improve the quality of services of CAASL.
+Quality and Internal Audit Section applied for the National Productivity Award 2020 organised by the National Productivity Secretariat.
+Further, initial steps were taken in the year 2020 to implement a Quality Management System and to obtain the ISO 9001:2015 certification for CAASL in 2021.
+Two customer satisfaction surveys were also carried out in the year 2020 to assess the levels of service and improve the quality of services of CAASL.